Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Dynamical Systems Reconstruction (DSR)

-As already indicated, far more important than the architecture itself is the training procedure: To encourage the correct long-term behavior and combat exploding gradients, which are -- mathematically -- an inevitable consequence of training on chaotic DS \cite{mikhaeil_difficulty_2022}, control-theoretic training methods like \textit{sparse (STF)} \cite{mikhaeil_difficulty_2022,brenner_tractable_2022} and \textit{generalized teacher forcing (GTF)} \cite{hess_generalized_2023, doya_bifurcations_1992} have been devised (not to be confused with conventional TF), see Appx. \ref{appx:dsr_training_methods} for details.
-These enable long roll-outs, allowing model-generated trajectories to `explore the future' whilst training, either by replacing model-generated by data-inferred states $\hat{\bm{z}}_{t+k \tau}=g^{-1}(\bm{x}_{t+k \tau})$ at time lags $\tau$ optimally chosen according to the system's maximal Lyapunov exponent (STF), or by striking an optimal balance between model-generated and data-inferred states at each time step, $\hat{\bm{z}}_t=(1-\alpha)\bm{z}_t+ \alpha g^{-1}(\bm{x}_t)$ (GTF).
-Other common procedures are explicitly including longer-term forecasts \cite{platt_systematic_2022, vlachas2024learning,lusch_deep_2018} and/or invariant statistics like the maximal Lyapunov exponent or an estimate of fractal dimensionality \cite{platt2023constraining}, or invariant measures \citep{jiang2023training, schiff2024dyslim}, in the loss function.
+As already indicated, far more important than the architecture itself is the training procedure: To encourage the correct long-term behavior and combat exploding gradients, which are -- mathematically -- an inevitable consequence of training on chaotic DS \cite{mikhaeil_difficulty_2022}, control-theoretic training methods like \textit{sparse teacher forcing (STF)} \cite{mikhaeil_difficulty_2022,brenner_tractable_2022} and \textit{generalized teacher forcing (GTF)} \cite{hess_generalized_2023, sagtekin2025error, doya_bifurcations_1992} have been devised (not to be confused with conventional TF), see Appx. \ref{appx:dsr_training_methods} for details.
+These enable long roll-outs, allowing model-generated trajectories to `explore the future' whilst training, either by replacing model-generated by data-inferred states $\hat{\bm{z}}_{t+k \tau}=g^{-1}(\bm{x}_{t+k \tau})$ at time lags $\tau$ optimally chosen according to the system's maximal Lyapunov exponent (STF), or by striking an optimal balance between model-generated and data-inferred states at each time step, $\hat{\bm{z}}_t=(1-\alpha)\bm{z}_t+ \alpha g^{-1}(\bm{x}_t)$ (GTF; see \citet{hess2026parallel} for an extension to particularly long roll-outs).
+Other common procedures explicitly include longer-term forecasts \cite{platt_systematic_2022, vlachas2024learning,lusch_deep_2018} and/or invariant statistics like the maximal Lyapunov exponent or an estimate of fractal dimensionality \cite{platt2023constraining}, or invariant measures \citep{jiang2023training, schiff2024dyslim}, in the loss function.